rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Update Vulnerability Exception Expiration Date

-Update vulnerability exception expiration date
+This action is used to update vulnerability exception expiration date

 ##### Input